Soil formation: Topography

 The topography, or relief, is characterized by the inclination (slope), elevation, and orientation of the terrain (aspect).
 Topography determines the rate of precipitation or runoff and the rate of formation or erosion of the surface soil profile.
 The topographical setting may either hasten or retard the work of climatic forces.

 Steep slopes encourage rapid soil loss by erosion and allow less rainfall to enter the soil before running off and hence, little mineral deposition in lower profiles (illuviation).
 In semiarid regions, the lower effective rainfall on steeper slopes also results in less complete vegetative cover, so there is less plant contribution to soil formation.
 For all of these reasons, steep slopes prevent the formation of soil from getting very far ahead of soil destruction.
 Therefore, soils on steep terrain tend to have rather shallow, poorly developed profiles in comparison to soils on nearby, more level sites.

 Topography determines exposure to weather, fire, and other forces of man and nature.
 Mineral accumulations, plant nutrients, type of vegetation, vegetation growth, erosion, and water drainage are dependent on topographic relief.
-Soils at the bottom of a hill will get more water than soils on the slopes, and soils on the slopes that face the sun's path will be drier than soils on slopes that do not.
+Soils at the bottom of a hill will get more water than soils on the slopes, and soils on the slopes that face the sun's path (south aspect) will be drier than soils on slopes that do not.

 In swales and depressions where runoff water tends to concentrate, the regolith is usually more deeply weathered, and soil profile development is more advanced.
 However, in the lowest landscape positions, water may saturate the regolith to such a degree that drainage and aeration are restricted.
 Here, the weathering of some minerals and the decomposition of organic matter are retarded, while the loss of iron and manganese is accelerated.
 In such low-lying topography, special profile features characteristic of wetland soils may develop.
 Depressions allow the accumulation of water, minerals and organic matter, and in the extreme, the resulting soils will be saline marshes or peat bogs.

 Recurring patterns of topography result in toposequences or soil catenas.
 These patterns emerge from topographic differences in erosion, deposition, fertility, soil moisture, plant cover, soil biology, fire history, and exposure to the elements.
 Gravity transports water downslope, together with mineral and organic solutes and colloids, increasing particulate and base content at the foot of hills and mountains.
 However, many other factors like drainage and erosion interact with slope position, blurring its expected influence on crop yield.